confluentinc/demo-dsp-fraud-detection/README.md

 6. Create the API key and copy the Key & Secret into a usable place
 </details>

-### Install Windows Jump Server

-A Jump server on the internal network is required to connect to the Oracle DB that will be on a private internal network; the following software will allow you to connect to this jump server.
-Download this application called `Windows App` if you are on macOS.

-If you are on Windows, it normally comes with preinstalled Remote Desktop Connection software.
-If for some reason it is missing, follow [these steps](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/remotepc/uninstall-remote-desktop-connection?tabs=gui#reinstall-remote-desktop-connection) to re-enable it.

----

 ## Provision Infrastructure with Terraform
 Terraform is used to automatically provision and configure infrastructure for both AWS and CC.